The Now Show: Broadcast and podcast

 The programme is recorded in front of a studio audience on the Thursday evening before the Friday broadcast.
 On Friday 22 July 2005, The Now Show was broadcast without a studio audience due to the attempted 21 July 2005 London Bombings.
 The show's then regular venue, The Drill Hall was close to the site of one of the failed bomb attacks and had been cordoned off by police; as such the show had to be recorded in the Radio 4 studios at Broadcasting House.
 Hugh Dennis opened the show with the words "with us are Laura Shavin, Jon Holmes, Marcus Brigstocke and Mitch Benn... and no audience".

 The 18th series, running from April to May 2006, was the first Radio 4 comedy series to be made available on podcast, as part of a trial, or to be downloaded directly from the BBC Radio 4 web page, both for seven days after broadcast.
 The podcast had some of the music (from outside sources) cut because of restrictions due to artist royalties (although a new joke was inserted in place of the music, such as "Don't worry, it'll be over in a minute", or rants about the BBC's lawyers), although the complete show could still be heard for seven days after the broadcast on the BBC's listen again feature.
 This podcast was the fourth most popular podcast in August 2006, according to Schott's Almanac.
 However, due to the end of the trial, the 22nd series, running from June to August 2007, was not available for download.
-The podcast has returned, as part of the "Friday Night Comedy" podcast, alternating with The News Quiz.
+The podcast returned, as part of the "Friday Night Comedy" podcast, alternating with The News Quiz and Dead Ringers.